 |

-"Ronald" came to DunRoamin' on July 18, 2024.
-Diagnosed as diabetic, his caregivers were unable to provide for his health.
+Ronald came to DunRoamin' on July 18, 2024.
+Diagnosed as diabetic, his owners were unable to provide for his health.
 Fortunately for him, we have several diabetic cats who require twice-daily insulin injections so he joined them to ensure that he would have the life he deserves.
 He is a kind, laid-back, sweet little guy who wants only to give his love and affection to a human (or two!) who will give lots back in return.

 Ronald was born about June 28, 2016 and is hoping to join a family soon.
 His insulin is a small twice-daily injection that he takes very easily - especially if there is food involved!
 He definitely loves his food!
 Please give us a call for more information.
 This little guy is a keeper - he just needs to find his very own family!!
-He is very vocal (especially when he's hungry!) and he has a very best friend, Drew, who loves him SOOOO much!!
+Ronald is very vocal (especially when he's hungry!) and he has a very best friend, Drew, who loves him SOOOO much!!
 They constantly walk shoulder to shoulder and head butt each other with such affection!
 Drew is also diabetic.
-Please read about him. |
+Both are very grateful for each other and for the people who sponsor them to ensure they receive the love and care we all deserve! |

-Rosco |
+| Rosco |

-Gwen Wills Fredericton, NBMarian Lockey Florencevile, NB |
+Gwen Wills Fredericton, NBMarian Lockey Florencevile, NB

 |